 - Left-clicking on an indicator listed in the legend allows hiding/showing the corresponding data on the graph. - Scrolling over a curve with a mouse will display the value of the indicator and corresponding time in a tooltip.

-This tab sets out history graphs showing bandwidth use for each monitored interface.
+This tab sets out history graphs showing bandwidth use and the number of packets accepted/blocked for each monitored interface.